Understanding The 80/20 Rule In Project Management

 10 Lessons on 80/20 Rule Best Practices

-1. Identify Key Objectives: Clearly define the project’s objectives and identify the critical few factors that will have the most significant impact on achieving those objectives.
+1. Identify Key Objectives: Clearly define the project’s objectives and identify the critical factors that will have the most significant impact on achieving them.

 2. Analyze Data: Gather and analyze data to identify patterns and determine which factors contribute the most to the desired outcomes.